Mechanisms of radiation-induced structural transformations in deposited gold clusters: Energy deposition in the clusters due to plasmon excitations

-The amplitude and the shape of the plasmon resonance depend on the kinetic energy of the projectile electron, see Fig.~\ref{fig:plasmon_CS}.
+Figure~\ref{fig:plasmon_CS} shows the contribution of the collective electronic excitations to the cross section ${\textrm{d}\sigma_{\textrm{pl}}/\textrm{d}\Delta \varepsilon}$ for a Au$_{923}$ cluster as a function of the energy loss $\Delta \varepsilon$ of the incident electron.
+As shown in the figure, the amplitude and the shape of the plasmon resonance depend on the kinetic energy of the projectile electron.
 The maximum cross section for a SE with the characteristic energy of 30~eV exceeds by more than two orders of magnitude the cross section for a 200-keV PE.
-The shape of the plasmon resonance varies because the relative contributions of non-dipole terms ($l = 2$ and 3) to the cross section decrease significantly with an increase of the collision velocity \cite{Solov'yov_2005_IJMPB.19.4143}.
+The shape of the plasmon resonance varies because the relative contributions of non-dipole terms ($l = 2$ and 3) to the cross section decrease significantly with an increase of the collision velocity.

+The collective electronic excitations dominate the electron energy loss spectrum at small values of $\Delta \varepsilon$ in the vicinity of the plasmon resonance frequency, while the plasmon contribution drops off at higher $\Delta \varepsilon$ values above the ionization potential $I_{\rm p}$ of the cluster.
+At excitation energies $\Delta \varepsilon > I_{\rm p}$, inelastic scattering of the projectile electron results in the emission of a secondary electron.
+In this case, an outgoing electron carries away most of the energy transferred to the cluster by the projectile electron, and only a small fraction of the transferred energy can remain within the cluster after the electron emission.